-I work as a research and teaching assistant at the Chair of European Politics of Thomas König where I teach courses on the domestic effects of globalization and quantitative methods in international relations.
+Before joining Arepo, I was a doctoral and postdoctoral researcher at the Chair of European Politics at the University of Mannheim.
+I taught courses on the domestic effects of globalization and quantitative methods in international relations.

-Between 2016 and 2020, I worked as an editorial assistant of the American Political Science Review edited by a team of scholars from the University of Mannheim and the London School of Economics.
+Between 2016 and 2020, I worked as an editorial assistant for the American Political Science Review edited by a team of scholars from the University of Mannheim and the London School of Economics and Political Science.

-For an overview on my research projects follow this link.
+For an overview of my research projects follow this link.

 For further questions, feel free to contact me via mail.